-6.2 City Planning
+7.2 City and Regional District Planning

-Develop a 'Local Ecosystems Plan'39
+Develop a 'Local Ecosystems Plan's

-A systematic plan for prioritization and protection, and stewardship of local sensitive ecosystems should be developed.
-SEI mapping, terrestrial ecosystem mapping, wildlife habitat mapping, and soil erosion and slope stability terrain mapping can be used to set priorities for conservation and management.
-The local ecosystems plan should consider known gaps in the system of provincial and regional protected areas, and be integrated across the study area, within the City and Indian Reserve to ensure landscape level connectivity.
+A systematic plan for prioritization and protection, and stewardship of local sensitive and other important ecosystems should be developed.
+The conservation analysis provides priorities for conservation.
+The local ecosystems plan should consider known gaps in the system of provincial and regional protected areas, and be integrated across the study area, and within the City of Vernon, Regional District of North Okanagan, and District of Lake Country to ensure landscape level connectivity.